Complete Golf Store Business Logo

 Once your clubhead impacts the ball, your swing doesn't end.
 You cannot abruptly stop your club once you hit the ball.
 Not giving enough importance to the follow-through can result in deceleration or blocking issues.

-If you aim for natural rhythm and get the best shot, you should also slightly move the club forward so that you extend your arms straight and forth.
+If you aim for natural rhythm and getting the best shot, you should also slightly move the club forward so that you extend your arms straight and forth.

 Once your swing is complete, your knees become straight again.
 Another characteristic of the follow-through would be the shoulder falling downward with your hands extending forward.